Osspial/rfcs/text/0000-custom-fat-references.md

     struct &SmolRef;
     assert_eq!(mem::size_of::<&SmolRef>(), 0);
     ```
-- Any instances of such a type *must* be defined behind a reference.
+- Any instances of a reference struct *must* be defined behind a reference.
     ```rust
     struct &MyFatRef(u64);
     let _ = &MyFatRef(36); // Allowed
     let _ = MyFatRef(63); // Not allowed
     ```
+- Except as an intermediate step, dereferencing a reference struct to obtain the underlying type
+  is illegal.

 Note that, for a given `struct NormalStruct(u64)`, taking a `&NormalStruct(_)` and a `&MyFatRef(_)`
 are fundamentally different operations, as `&MyFatRef(_)` has ownership of the data in the